ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

     :alt: Selecting a bunch of tiles that make up the trunk of a palm tree

 Then right click this selection and choose "Tile Properties".
 This will allow us to set custom properties for all the different tiles in the selection at the same time.
-We will add the property "type" (string) and set its value to "ladder".
+We will add the property "autobuild_class" (string) and set its value to "spygame.Ladder".
 Make sure that every single tile has this property now by clicking tile by tile through the palm tree trunk and checking in the Properties panel for
 "type" set to "ladder".
 Next we need to use the brush tool (B) to paint the entire palm (not just the trunk) to the background layer:

 .. image:: tutorial/advanced/008_re_adding_the_palm_to_the_background.png
     :alt: Re-adding the palm tree - this time to the background layer

-You could have done the painting step before setting the tile properties (type=ladder).
+You could have done the painting step before setting the tile properties (autobuild_class=spygame.Ladder).
 Once you set or change a tile's properties, it will automatically apply to all already placed tiles in all existing layers.

-The last thing we need to do is tell the background layer that it should look for ladder tiles when the layer builds itself (during the construction of the spygame.TiledTileLayer object) and add spygame.Ladder objects for all consecutive tiles of type=ladder it can find.
-This is a fully automated process and all we have to do is set a single custom property in the background layer, named "build_ladders" (bool) and set its value to true.
+The last thing we need to do is tell the background layer that it should look for ladder tiles when the layer builds itself (during the construction of the spygame.TiledTileLayer object) and add spygame.Ladder objects for all consecutive tiles of autobuild_class=spygame.Ladder it can find.
+This is a fully automated process and all we have to do is set a single custom property in the background layer, named "autobuild_objects" (bool) and set its value to true.

 If we now play the tutorial.py game, Erik should be able to climb up and down the trunk of the palm tree (using the up and down arrow keys):